 How to Perform the Technique

-The Vowel Extrapolation technique consists of articulating two vowels that you already know, one after the other, and then extrapolating to find the vowel that's in-between the two.
+The Vowel Extrapolation Technique consists in articulating two vowels that you already know, one after the other, and then extrapolating to find the vowel that's in-between the two or next to them.

 Sounds complicated?
 In fact, it's quite easy to do.

 Let me show you the technique in action...

 If you look at the chart, the vowel sound [e] is located between [i] (as in feet) and [ɛ] (as in met):

 Now, since we're dealing mostly with openness, we know that as we go down from [i] to [ɛ], our mouth opens wider.
 The sound [e] is located half way between these two vowels.

 So, if we want to pronounce [e], we need to somehow open our mouth just half as much when going from [i] to [ɛ].
 Makes sense, right?

 Here's how you can do this:

 Pronounce the vowel sound [i] in the word feet, and, without interrupting the airflow, follow it by the vowel sound [ɛ] in the word met and try stopping in-between the two vowels.

 Here's a short voice clip of myself showing you how to find the [e] sound: